quisquous/cactbot/README.md

 type will be members of the event's `detail`.
 See the [ui/test/cactbot_test.html](ui/test/cactbot_test.html) ui module for a simple example of listening to and using the Javascript events.

+## Languages

+Cactbot is tested and works with the English version of the game.

+Unicode characters are supported thoughout, through the use of the helpers in the [resources/regexes.js](resources/regexes.js) file.
+However timelines and log event triggers may be incorrect if names that appear in the ACT log events are different.